santhoshvernekar/azure-application-insights-demo-app/README.md

 # azure-application-insights-demo-app
-Demo application to demonstrate the application insights
+Demo application to demonstrate the Azure application insights

 ### To connect to Azure application insights:
 Please create new application insights resource, You refer the following link to create one https://docs.microsoft.com/en-us/azure/azure-monitor/app/create-new-resource